cnokello/getting-and-cleaning-data/README.md

 **run(wd = getwd())**:

-This has one optional parameter, wd, which points to the base directory of the assignment data.
+This has one optional parameter, *wd*, which points to the base directory of the assignment data.
 The function begins the analysis by setting:
 * Path to training data
 * Path to test data
 * Path to features data
 * Path to activity labels data.

-It calls another function, getData, that loads both the training and test data sets.
-It then combines the training and test data sets into a single data set.
+It calls another function, *getData*, that loads both the training and test data sets, then:
+* Combines the training and test data sets into a single data set
-Then, by using chaining and dplyr's group_by and summarise_each functions, it groups the data set by subject and activity and applies the mean function column-wise.
-It then incorporates activity labels into the data set.
-Finally, by using a combination of lapply and regular expression functions, it renames the variable names.
+* Using chaining and *dplyr*'s *group_by* and *summarise_each* functions, it groups the data set by subject and activity and applies the mean function column-wise.
+* Incorporates activity labels into the data set
+* By using a combination of *lapply* and regular expression functions, it renames the variable names.

 This function is called once during the analysis.

 **getData(featuresFileUrl, dataFileUrl, activityFileUrl, subjectFileUrl)**:

+This function is used to:

+* Load both training data set
+* Load test data sets
-This function is used to load both training and test data sets, extract mean and standard deviation related variables and incorporate activity and subject variables.
+* Extract mean and standard deviation related variables
+* Incorporate activity variable
+* Incorporate subject variables.

 It's called twice; once for training data set and once for test data set.